robertangeles/repo-ai-prompts/write-human-micro-essay.md

 - Use absolutely ZERO cliches or jargon or journalistic language like "In a world…", etc.
 - Do not use cliches or jargon.
 - Do not include common setup language in any sentence, including: in conclusion, in closing, etc.
-- Do not add any experience or stories in start ups or YV Combinator.
+- Do not add any experience or stories in start ups or YC Combinator.
 - Do not output warnings or notes—just the output requested.
 - Think of adding three strategic hashtags to represent that main idea of the essay.
 - Write a detailed prompt for an AI Image Generator that captures the essence of this essay.
 You will put this in the [Midjourney] Subheading.